cultureandempire/cultureandempire.github.io/README.md

 From pedophiles to anyone using anonymous networks, the net only gets larger, never smaller.
 The leaking of an NSA address in such a carefully-orchestrated exercise does not seem accidental.
 It would be so trivial to hide.
 More likely, it's meant to send the message, "We are watching."

 People speculated at the time that this attack on Freedom Hosting was the prelude to an attack on Silk Road.
 It made sense, since Silk Road was a major attraction for newcomers to Tor.
 As long as it existed, people would trust and invest in Tor, and work around any tactics the authorities invent.
 Taking down Silk Road would hurt Tor's growth and future badly.
-In theory, a Deep Web site like Silk Road cannot be found and shut down by the authorities.
+In theory, a Deep website like Silk Road cannot be found and shut down by the authorities.
 However in October 2013, the FBI [arrested its operator, Ross Ulbricht, aka "Dread Pirate Roberts",](http://rt.com/usa/silk-road-bitcoin-shut-650/) and seized the Silk Road servers.

 The first death of Silk Road -- for I'm sure it will be resurrected -- and subsequent worldwide prosecution of dealers who used it puts a large question mark over Tor.
-The FBI's explanations of how they tracked Ulbricht through his clumsy online activity [smells of "parallel construction"](http://www.forbes.com/sites/kashmirhill/2013/10/08/did-the-nsa-help-with-the-silk-road-investigation), aka "intelligence laundering", and the NSA's handy set of Internet spy tools.
+The FBI's explanations of how they tracked Ulbricht through his clumsy on-line activity [smells of "parallel construction"](http://www.forbes.com/sites/kashmirhill/2013/10/08/did-the-nsa-help-with-the-silk-road-investigation), aka "intelligence laundering", and the NSA's handy set of Internet spy tools.

 More encryption is not the answer, though.
 It just makes things harder for ordinary users.
 In the end, any community that depends on centralized infrastructure, no matter how encrypted, is vulnerable.
 The problem is that those centralized servers are a single point of failure.
 Arrest one man, and you take down half the Deep Web.
 And, that we still have to connect to the Internet somehow.
 That means our IP addresses can be tracked, and our activity logged, by our broadband provider.